charlesxucheng/aws-study-notes/vpc.md

 **The transit gateway** acts as a **Regional** virtual router for traffic flowing between its attachments, which can include **VPCs, VPN connections, AWS Direct Connect gateways, and transit gateway peering connections**.

 The allowed CIDR block size of a VPC is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
 After you've created your VPC, you can associate secondary CIDR blocks with the VPC.

+**VPC sharing** allows multiple AWS accounts to create their application resources, such as EC2 instances and RDS databases into shared, centrally-managed virtual private clouds (VPCs).

+VPC resources locations:
+* **Availability Zones** are multiple, isolated locations within each Region.
+* **Local Zones** allow you to place resources, such as compute and storage, in multiple locations closer to your end users.
+When you create a subnet in a Local Zone, you extend the VPC to that Local Zone.
+  * A **network border group** is a unique set of Availability Zones or Local Zones from which AWS advertises public IP addresses.
+IP addresses cannot move between network border groups.
+  * Local Zones can have IGW.
+  * Local zones can use a virtual private gateway to connect to a Direct Connect gateway and reach on-prem network.
+  * You can't create a transit gateway attachment for a subnet in a Local Zone.
+It has to go through other subnets in the parent AZ.
+* **AWS Outposts** brings native AWS services, infrastructure, and operating models to virtually any data center, co-location space, or on-premises facility.
+  * The subnets in AWS Outpost must reside in one Outpost location.
+  * A **Local Gateway** handles the network connectivity between your VPC and on-premises networks.
+* **Wavelength Zones** allow developers to build applications that deliver ultra-low latencies to 5G devices and end users.
+Wavelength deploys standard AWS compute and storage services to the edge of telecommunication carriers' 5G networks.
+When you create a subnet in a Wavelength Zone, you extend the VPC to that Wavelength Zone.
+  * You can create EC2 instances, EBS volumes, and carrier gateways in Wavelength Zones.
+You can also use services that orchestrate or work with EC2, EBS, and VPC such as EC2 Auto Scaling, EKS, ECS, EC2 Systems Manager, CloudWatch, CloudTrail, and CloudFormation.
+  * You can't create a transit gateway attachment for a subnet in a Wavelength Zone.
+It has to go through other subnets in the parent AZ.
+  * EC2 instances in different Wavelength Zones in the same VPC are not allowed to communicate with each other.
+If you need Wavelength Zone to Wavelength Zone communication, AWS recommends that you use multiple VPCs, one for each Wavelength Zone.
+You can use a transit gateway to connect the VPCs.

 # DNS Related
 Each VPC has a default DHCP options set that contains the following network configurations: